PieterV24Edu/Race-Game/README.md

 unless you want to add the code directly to the main branch but this is highly unlikely.

 once in a while we will merge all branches to test or evaluate the code.

+<b>Adding the current main code from the master branch to your branch</b>

+Type: "git checkout YOUR_BRANCH_NAME"

+now to merge the master branch to your branch type: "git merge master"

+now your code is merged with the main branch and you can go on.

+<b>Adding your code to the shared repository</b>

+type: "git push origin YOUR_BRANCH_NAME"

+never type master here.

+merging with the master will only be done with the group.